 The only way to know you are moving in the right direction with your colour scheme is if you are comparing one colour to another colour.

 It’s why (as I teach in my White is Complicated eBook) to show your spouse or client which white you are selecting or specifying, you compare to a ‘true white’.
-That’s the only way to see the white.
-Waving around the paint chip you’re considering with conviction won’t be as useful as comparing them.
+That’s the only way to see the white accurately.
+Waving around the paint chip you’re considering with conviction is useless without the comparison.

 It’s the same when you are comparing colour to determine if you have created a clean and fresh palette or a muted or dirty palette.